History of Cheyenne Frontier Days in Timeline

 1995: Touring Pro Division Debut

-1996: Record Pancake Breakfast Attendance
+1996: Record Attendance at Pancake Breakfast

-2001: Challenger Tour Renaming
+2001: Challenger Tour at Cheyenne Frontier Days

-2001: Two-day All-Bull Riding Event
+2001: Two-Day All-Bull Riding Event

 2008: Induction into the ProRodeo Hall of Fame

-2011: CBR Regular Season Event
+2011: CBR Regular-Season Event

 In 2011, the all-bull riding event at Cheyenne Frontier Days became a regular-season event for Championship Bull Riding (CBR).

-2012: CBR World Finals
+2012: CBR World Finals Event

 2013: Annual Cattle Drive